wolfmanjm/kivy-smoothie-host/README.md

 If using one of the desktop layouts you will have access to the jog screen for jogging, or you can use the pendant.

+## UART debug logger
+When debugging configs etc it is useful to monitor the DEBUG UART output from the smoothie board, this can easily be done by ataching an FTDI to the smoothie board.
+However the RPI also has UART pins so you can hook the smoothie UART direct to the RPI uart without needing a FTDI.
+In Smoopi under tools you select the ```Start Uart Log``` menu item and select the port (usually /dev/ttyAMA0 on RPI).
+Then a toggle button appears under the log view that allows you to toggle between the normal console output and the UART debug output.
+On an RPI enabling the UART pins on the header is a bit tricky, you need to disable the linux console and enable the uart in raspi-config, and also in the /boot/config.txt you need to add ```dtoverlay=pi3-disable-bt``` for the UART to be enabled properly.

 # Screen shots
 ## Extruder screens
 ![Extruder Screen](pics/screen1.png)